 We understand anyone can experience mental health challenges at some point during their lives, and we will address your concerns without judgment - as the real health concerns they are.
-We will connect you with a therapist to get started, and you can expect an intake assessment At your first appointment, our staff will work with you on reaching a diagnosis and setting recovery goals.
+We will connect you with a therapist to get started, and you can expect an intake assessment.
+At your first appointment, our staff will work with you on reaching a diagnosis and setting recovery goals.
 We will then recommend a treatment plan and help you schedule future appointments as needed.
-Entry paperwork is required for new clients, including questions about the symptoms that are bothering you and family medical history.
-New clients are encouraged to come to their first appointment 30 minutes early for paperwork.
-Intake paperwork may be found on our website.
+Entry paperwork is required for new individuals receiving services, including questions about the symptoms that are bothering you and family medical history.
+Individuals are encouraged to come to their first appointment 30 minutes early for paperwork.
+Intake paperwork may be found on our website and can be submitted online at hpmhc.com/services/patient-forms/